Hanbury's Garden in Summer

 Wander across the lawn and marvel at the display of citrus, pomegranate, oleander and agave standing in formal style in front of the impressive Orangery building.
 You can stroll between the Versailles cases and pots to enjoy the plants or take a break and enjoy the sunshine on one of the benches, or simply relax on the lawn itself.

 There’s so much to see in our gardens this summer, we’ve rounded up a few of our favourites:

-- You can’t miss the beautiful display of wild flowers surrounding our Visitor Reception building.
+- You can’t miss the beautiful display of wild flowers surrounding the Hall in our parkland.
 They attract an abundance of wildlife throughout the summer months, including bees and butterflies.

 - Apples are already starting to appear on the trees in the formal fruit garden and orchard.
 These will be picked in mid-late September, ready for our Apple Weekend in early October.